Since the 1940s, various forms of marketing co-operatives have been involved with selling Manitoba fresh vegetables.

 At Peak of the Market, our producers strive to provide the best Manitoba-grown vegetables for consumers in Canada and the United States.
 We are committed to providing top quality vegetables that are handled and packed following internationally accepted food safety principles.

-Our Peak of the Market growers and Distribution Centre undergo an independent third party Food Safety Audit every single year.
-All Peak of the Market growers, and the DC once again passed the Food Safety Audits with flying colours!
+Peak of the Market growers and our Distribution Centres undergo an independent third party Food Safety Audit every single year.
+All Peak of the Market growers and the DC once again passed the Food Safety Audits with flying colours!

 Our Distribution Centre is proudly BRC-certified (British Retail Consortium) by NSF International, and C-TPAT-validated (Customs-Trade Partnership Against Terrorism).
 These measures aid our ability to provide a safe and secure food supply that is recognized world-wide.
 In addition to C-TPAT certification, Peak of the Market is also a certified member of the Canadian Border Services Agency - Partners in Protection program.

 Peak of the Market is proud to support consumers in their decisions to provide different choices for their families.